tdwg/bdq/tg2/_review/BDQ_Core_Introduction.md

 ## 1.5 Definition of CORE

-'CORE' in the context of this standard implies that the tests are informative, simple to implement, are mandatory for enhancements/amendments, have ‘power’ in that they will not likely result in 0% or 100% of all records failing or passing, are widely applicable across sub-disciplines within the biodiversity domain, may elevate the significance of an issue (e.g., no value for dcterms:license) or they may be 'aspirational' in the sense of encouraging priority developments in the biodiversity informatics domain (e.g., testing for any annotations against a record).
+'CORE' in the context of this standard implies that the tests are non-normative, simple to implement, are mandatory for enhancements/amendments, have ‘power’ in that they will not likely result in 0% or 100% of all records failing or passing, are widely applicable across sub-disciplines within the biodiversity domain, may elevate the significance of an issue (e.g., no value for dcterms:license) or they may be 'aspirational' in the sense of encouraging priority developments in the biodiversity informatics domain (e.g., testing for any annotations against a record).
 The scope of CORE was also developed from the user needs analysis of BDQ Task Group 3, (Data Quality Use Cases: Rees & Nicholls 2020).
 The CORE tests largely cover data quality with regards to what organism has occurred where, at what times, and a subset of Darwin Core terms that we consider to be critical metadata about occurrence records.

 A number of tests were framed, but considered out of scope for CORE data quality needs ('Supplementary' GitHub tag).
 Implementers are free to implement a subset of the CORE tests or add additional tests when there is a particular data quality needs within their domain.
 For example, the testing for a value of sub-genus against a taxonomic name authority or testing for a valid depth against maximum depth around the location of an observation.
 Over the period of this project, many tests were removed from CORE on the basis that they could not be currently implemented in a manner that would result in predictable results.
 For example, the test VALIDATION_GEOGRAPHY_CONSISTENT was rejected late in the project because of the complexities in matching terms in the geographic names hierarchy, which is less standardized than the taxonomic names hierarchy.